AeonGames/AeonGUI/README.md

 ## What AeonGUI Is *Not*

-- **Not a web browser.** There is no JavaScript engine, no full HTML layout, and no networking stack.
-If you need a browser in your game, look at CEF or Ultralight.
+- **Not a web browser.** There is no JavaScript engine and no networking stack.
+Basic HTML/XHTML layout (a flexbox-style subset powered by Yoga) is supported for embedding lightweight HTML inside the same DOM, but AeonGUI is not a substitute for a real browser&mdash;if you need one in your game, look at CEF or Ultralight.
 - **Not a desktop widget toolkit.** AeonGUI does not provide buttons, scroll bars, or dialog boxes out of the box.
 It provides the rendering primitives you can use to build those things.